Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Red Hill has 23 active public transport stops, all of which are bus stops.
-These stops are served by 111 different routes, together providing 9,431 weekly passenger trips.
-The transport accessibility in Red Hill is rated as good, with residents on average being located 218 meters from the nearest transport stop.
+These stops are served by 111 different routes that collectively facilitate 9,431 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically residing 218 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outward.
+Cars remain the primary mode of transport at 86%, with walking and cycling accounting for 4% and 3% respectively.
+On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.

 Frequently Asked Questions - Transport